FAQ

 What is the current paid access for?

-The current founding beta access covers the desktop hub access path and the current buyer/recovery/licensing flow around it.
+The current paid plans unlock remote access for the desktop hub plus the current buyer, recovery, and licensing flow around it.

 If I lose the original download email, am I locked out?